huulloves/aimee-notebook/README.md

 ## tech stack

-current python, tkinter, sqlite
+current python, tkinter, sqlite (for prototyping)

-will implement gpg securtiy chain or equivalent to secure user database
+will implement security chain + docs to secure user database and empower users on their local systems equipped with the aimee notebook.

 ## status

-early development phase. no guarantees.
+early development phase. no guarantees, things are still very much breaking!!.
-feel free to watch, fork, or build alongside :)
+though feel free to watch, fork, or build alongside :)